IanPhilips/UnityOculusAndroidVRBrowser/README.md

 ## Importing into your own project
 Copy `BrowserView.cs` and  `UnityThread.cs` to your scripts directory, and `unitylibrary-debug.aar`([precompiled](https://github.com/IanPhilips/UnityAndroidVRBrowser/releases/)) to your Plugins/Android/ directory.
+Fill `BrowserView.cs`'s public fields appropriately.
 You must set your Unity API version to 25 (in player settings).

 ## Notes